TosbackCgusBridge-Bot/CGUs-versions/Bing/Privacy Policy.md

 Top of page MixerMixer

-Mixer is an interactive, social, online service for live streaming videos, videogames, and related content.

-Mixer collects data from you to provide the service, including the third-party experiences you choose, improve our products, communicate with you, and show you advertising.
-Specifically, Mixer collects account data (including the content of your public profile), content (such as streams), and device and usage data.
-If you stream your content on the service, then your content and any personal information you include in your content will be public and may be captured and shared by others.
-Note that Microsoft may review and reject any content you stream or store on the service for violations of the Mixer Rules of User Conduct or the Microsoft Code of Conduct.
+Mixer is an interactive, social, public online service for live streaming videos, videogames, and related content.
+Mixer collects account data, the information you provide for your public profile, content (such as chat and streams), and device and service usage data to provide the service, including the third-party experiences you choose, improve our products, communicate with you, and show you advertising.
+Your interactions with the service and with other users on the service are public and viewable by anyone, including chatting, following and subscribing to channels, and interacting with streamers, users, videos, and games.
+Additionally, if you chat or stream content on the service, any personal information you include will be public and may be captured and shared by others.
+Note that Microsoft may review and reject any content you stream or store on the service for violations of the Mixer Rules of User Conduct.

 Some of the apps and experiences on Mixer are provided by third-party developers.
-When you choose to use third-party apps or experiences: (i) your data is subject to that third party’s privacy policy. and (ii) Microsoft may share non-public additional information about your Mixer profile and Microsoft account with that developer.
-This information can include your settings, email, age, and other information you provide.
+When you choose to use third-party apps or experiences: (i) your data is subject to that third party’s privacy policy. and (ii) with your consent, the third party developer will have access to information about you that is not part of your public profile, such as your settings, email address and age range.

 Top of page Groove Music and Movies &.
 TVGroove Music and Movies &.
 TV